The day on which one starts out is not the time to start one's preparations.

 Whenever I check into a hotel or the like, one of my first actions is to completely clear at least one horizontal surface (desk, table, dresser top, etc.), and place all the removed clutter out of sight, often in a drawer.
 I then use this cleared area for any non-clothing items of my own that must be unpacked.
 That way, when I prepare to depart, I am unlikely to leave something behind because it "disappeared" among a bunch of sight-obscuring oddments.

-When you're packing (as opposed to wearing) inclement-weather gear, and there is the slightest chance of such weather occurring, ensure that the gear goes in an easily-accessible part of your bag: you don't want to be caught in a downpour, unwrapping a clothing bundle to get at your poncho or rain hat.
+When you're packing (as opposed to wearing) inclement-weather gear, and there is the slightest chance of such weather occurring, ensure that such items go in an easily-accessible part of your bag: you don't want to be caught in a downpour, unwrapping a clothing bundle to get at your poncho or rain hat.